ramanmangalam/Linux-Basic-Commands/README.md

 6) man - man command in Linux displays the manual for any command run in the terminal

-7) rm - rm command in Linx use to delete a file.
+7) rm - rm command in Linux use to delete a file.

 Syntax:- rm firstfile